MicrosoftDocs/quantum-docs/articles/overview-what-is-qsharp-and-qdk.md

 ## How can I use the Quantum Development Kit?

 Everything you need to write and run Q# programs, including the Q# compiler, the Q# libraries, and the quantum simulators, is pre-deployed in the hosted Jupyter Notebooks in the Azure portal.
-If you prefer to customize your own development environment, the QDK can also be installed and run from your local computer.
+The QDK can also be installed and run from your local computer, so you can use your preferred IDE and language locally and submit jobs to Azure Quantum, or work with local simulators only.

 The Quantum Development Kit includes extensions for [Visual Studio 2022](https://marketplace.visualstudio.com/items?itemName=quantum.DevKit64) and [Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=quantum.quantum-devkit-vscode), and integration for [Jupyter Notebooks with IQ#](xref:microsoft.quantum.install-qdk.overview.standalone).
+You can also use the QDK for quantum computing with [Binder environment](xref:microsoft.quantum.install-qdk.overview.binder) and with Docker image.

 The Quantum Development Kit supports interoperability with [Python](xref:microsoft.quantum.install-qdk.overview.python) and other [.NET languages](xref:microsoft.quantum.install-qdk.overview.cs), as well as integration with [Qiskit](xref:microsoft.quantum.quickstarts.computing.qiskit) and [Cirq](xref:microsoft.quantum.quickstarts.computing.cirq), so quantum developers that are already working in other development languages can also run their circuits on Azure Quantum.

+For more information, see how to [configure your quantum development environment](xref:microsoft.quantum.install-qdk.overview).

-- Running a Q# program in a Jupyter Notebook in the [Azure Quantum](xref:microsoft.quantum.azure-quantum-overview) portal is the quickest way to get started.
+- Running a Q# program in a Jupyter Notebook in the [Azure Quantum](xref:microsoft.quantum.azure-quantum-overview) portal is the quickest way to get started (an [Azure account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) is needed).

 - You can develop Q# programs as standalone applications in a [local development environment](xref:microsoft.quantum.install-qdk.overview.standalone).

 - If you are familiar with Python, you can use it as a [host programming platform](xref:microsoft.quantum.install-qdk.overview.python) to get started.
 Python enjoys widespread use not only among developers, but also scientists, researchers and teachers.

 - If you already have experience with [C#, F#, or VB.NET](xref:microsoft.quantum.install-qdk.overview.cs) and are familiar with the Visual Studio development environment, there are just a few extensions you need to add to Visual Studio to prepare it for Q#.

 ## Next Steps